Berriedale Church: History

-The church of Berriedale was built in 1826 by Government, at an expense of L.750.
-In 1827, the church was made as a "Parliamentary church" under the Act 5 Geo.
-IV. c.
-90, on a piece of ground conveyed to the Commissioners under the Act by James Home of Langwell.
+The church of Berriedale was built in 1826 by government, at an expense of £750.
+In 1827, the church was made as a "parliamentary church" under the act 5 Geo.
+4. c.
+90, on a piece of ground conveyed to the commissioners under the act by James Home of Langwell.
 The church was surrounded by a stone wall.
 As early as 1833, interments had been made in the ground enclosed by the wall, and immediately surrounding the church.
-In 1846, the Parliamentary church and district were erected into the quoad sacra parish of Berriedale.
+In 1846, the parliamentary church and district were erected into the quoad sacra parish of Berriedale.
 In 1892, the minister of the parish was the Rev. Daniel Macdougall.
 There being no resident elders in the parish, the kirksession consisted of the minister and two assessors from the Presbytery of Caithness.
 There were no pew rents derived from the seats in the church.
 The church was capable of being enlarged, by erecting galleries.

 The Duke of Portland was the heritor liable for the repair of the church.
-In March 1892, the Duke's factor advertised for tenders for proposed repairs "on the enclosure round Berriedale churchyard."
+In March 1892, the duke's factor advertised for tenders for proposed repairs "on the enclosure round Berriedale churchyard."
 Thereafter the repairs were proceeded with, consisting of taking down and rebuilding portions of the wall, and alterations in the form of the gateways.